The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Approximation of Sobolev embedding

 \section{Approximation of Sobolev embedding}

 In this final section we derive a precise connection between the s-numbers of $E_2$ and the eigenpairs of \eqref{original}.
-For this purpose, it is convenient to fix the norm of the eigenfunctions.
-We will call an eigenpair $({f}, {\lambda})$ a spectral couple of \eqref{original}, if $\|{f}''\|_{p,\mathcal{I}}=1$ and $f'(0)>0$.
-Below we refer to such ${f}$ as a spectral function and to the corresponding the eigenvalue ${\lambda}>0$ as a spectral number.
+For this purpose, it is necessary to fix the norm of the eigenfunctions.
+We will call an eigenpair $({f}, {\lambda})$ a spectral couple of \eqref{original}, if $\|{f}''\|_{L^p}=1$ and $f'(0)>0$.
+Below we refer to such ${f}$ as a spectral function and we refer to the corresponding eigenvalue ${\lambda}>0$ as a spectral number.